-3. If you are shortlisted for an award, come and present your project at a mini conference in mid September where other professionals will also present their submissions.
+3. If you are shortlisted for an award, come and present your project at a mini conference on the 24th September 2019, where other professionals will also present their submissions.
 Up to 15 minutes per paper.
 Hopefully this will be an enjoyable day.
 It’s free to attend for presenters (one per submission), £75 plus VAT for others.

 4. Sit back and hope yours is the winner.
 The four winners will be announced and awarded that day.
 Being a finalist itself is something you can put on their emails, letterheads or whatever, and we’re hoping that people will be proud to do so!